sapcc/limes/docs/operators/config.md

 #### Multiple share types

-If the `sharev2.share_types` field lists more than one share type, the first four of the aforementioned five resources will refer to the quota for the first of these share types.
+If the `params.share_types` field lists more than one share type, the first four of the aforementioned five resources will refer to the quota for the first of these share types.
 (This peculiar rule exists for backwards-compatibility reasons.)
 For each other share type, the following resources are exposed: